Se00n00/CNN-Using-Java-ND4J/README.md

 ## **Features**

-- **Custom CNN Implementation**: Build a CNN model step by step in Java.
+- **Custom NeuralNetwork Implementation**: Build a NeuralNetwork model step by step in Java.
 - **Flexible Architecture**: Modify layers, activation functions, and optimizers.
 - **Dataset Preprocessing**: Load and normalize image data.
-- **Training & Evaluation**: Train the CNN on a sample dataset and evaluate its accuracy.
+- **Training & Evaluation**: Train the NeuralNetwork on a sample dataset and evaluate its accuracy.

 ---